Biloxi, Mississippi: Hurricanes

-Hurricane Katrina

 On August 29, 2005, Hurricane Katrina hit the Mississippi Gulf Coast with high winds, heavy rains and a 30 ft storm surge, causing massive damage to the area.
 Katrina came ashore during the high tide of 6:56 am, +2.3 feet more.
 Commenting on the power of the storm and the damage, Mayor A. J. Holloway said, "This is our tsunami."
 Mississippi Governor Haley Barbour was quoted as saying the destruction of the Mississippi coastline by Hurricane Katrina looked like an American Hiroshima.

-On the morning of August 31, 2005, in an interview on MSNBC, Governor Barbour stated that 90% of the buildings along the coast in Biloxi and neighboring Gulfport had been destroyed by the hurricane.
-Several of the "floating" casinos were torn off their supports and thrown inland, contributing to the damage.

-Many churches were destroyed or severely damaged, including St. Michael's Catholic Church, which was gutted by the storm surge, breaking the entry doors and stained-glass windows along the first floor; however, the interior was later removed, and the structure was still solid enough to allow repairing the church.

 Hurricane Katrina damaged over 40 Mississippi libraries beyond repair, breaking windows and flooding several feet in the Biloxi Public Library, requiring a total rebuild.